faisal2754/Web-Data-Labelling/meetings.md

 - Impediments: Possible payment required to use these kits, time availability

 Langiwe Mwale (Frontend):
+- Tasks completed Yesterday: looked into different react frameworks for websites
 - Task for the Day: Front end testing of different Frameworks for UI design
 - Impediments: The difficulty of adding new components to the UI